 Partake in the full culinary experience of southern food with the Uncooked Bone-In Country Ham.
-This country ham, which is dry cured, smoked with hickory and aged 4 to 6 months, arrives uncooked and ready for you and family members to begin a southern tradition; cooking a country ham for that special occasion.
+This country ham, which is dry-cured, smoked with hickory and aged 210+ days, arrives uncooked and ready for you and family members to begin a southern tradition; cooking a country ham for that special occasion.
 From preparation to the aroma of the ham as it's pulled out of the oven, let this country ham be the start to a new family tradition.
 Packaged in a vintage cloth bag, it's perfect for gift giving.
 Serves 52.

 Aged 210+ Days

 NOTE: Because these country hams are produced in a separate facility from ours, which returning customers may experience a different and milder flavor profile than what they're used to with this ham.
 However, we still honor our burned in the January 2016 fire, .
 Thank you for your consideration as the recovery process continues.
 100% Satisfaction Guarantee

 Ingredients: ham, salt, brown sugar, sodium nitrate, black pepper and sodium nitrite.

 How to Cook a Country Ham

 Uncooked, Bone-In Country Ham

 For best results, do not keep more than 2 months.
 This ham does not need refrigeration before cooking, but ham will continue to age and may become too highly flavored.
 Hang in a cool, dry area.
 The ham may have mold on the surface.
 This is normal and should be removed by washing in cold water with a brush prior to cooking.
 The ham can be frozen for a year, which protects against aging and pests, and also inhibits additional mold formation.
 Once cooked, however, the ham can be refrigerated for up to a week.